My YouTube channel was created in 2013.

 Now, those are the type of questions I get each day.

-But what’s wrong with these questions?
+But how does this explain why do traders fail?
+What’s wrong with these questions?

 It shows signs of laziness, that you’re not willing to do the work — and you want to be spoon-fed.